yusanshi/news-recommendation/README.md

 ./run.sh
 ```

-You can visualize the training loss and accuracy with TensorBoard.
+You can visualize metrics with TensorBoard.

 ```bash
 tensorboard --logdir=runs